The Latest Coronavirus Coverage from Paypro

 The COVID-19 strain of the coronavirus is affecting the health, safety and earning power of individuals on a global scale.
 As countries, states and communities are adapting to the spread of the virus, businesses are changing the ways they operate in order to do their part in helping fight COVID-19, keep people at home, and survive within a panicked economy.

 While the COVID-19 crisis is unprecedented, there are best practices that managers are applying to their workforce.
-If you need help or assistance setting up electronic payments or managing your remote workforce, contact Paypro today.
+If you need help or assistance setting up electronic payments, managing your remote workforce, or conducting employee health screenings please contact Paypro today.

 Key Things We’re Tracking In This Post…